 First, I gathered my tools and ingredients: a glass bowl and wooden spoon for mixing, baking soda, calcium-magnesium powder, coconut oil, xylitol, sea salt (not pictured), and essential oils.
 Each ingredient serves a purpose in the pursuit of oral health.
 Baking soda kills bacteria, cal-mag powder remineralizes, coconut oil heals gums, and sea salt polishes.
 I bought some of my ingredients from Vitacost.
-If you’re a new customer to Vitacost, get a $10 off coupon by clicking HERE.
 If you’re in need of a simple essential oil starter-kit, a good one can be found on Amazon.

 Next, the mixing process began.
 I based my recipe on this one from Keeper of the Home, increasing quantities to fill a baby food jar, and creating my own flavor.
 I chose a calcium-magnesium powder which included trace minerals, and needless to say, I didn’t expect it to be this color:

 I mixed all of my ingredients thoroughly.
 In order to get a “paste” versus a “crumbly mess,” I added 2 more tablespoons of coconut oil.
 You may find you need less; I live in a very dry climate.